+(Common to All Branches)

-GENDER SENSITIZATION LAB (Common to All Branches) (An Activity-based Course)
+(Code no.) GENDER SENSITIZATION LAB (An Activity-based Course)

 Objectives of the Course:

 - To develop students' sensibility with regard to issues of gender in contemporary India. - To provide a critical perspective on the socialization of men and women. - To introduce students to information about some key biological aspects of genders. - To expose the students to debates on the politics and economics of work. - To help students reflect critically on gender violence. - To expose students to more egalitarian interactions between men and women.